zjuwhw/zjuwhw.github.io/about.md

 permalink: /about/
 ---

 I am Huanwei Wang, a PhD student in Univeristy of Queensland.
-My research filed is quantitative genetics now.
+My research field is quantitative genetics now.

 Email: